scorpido74/azure-docs.nl-nl/articles/frontdoor/front-door-backend-pool.md

 ---
-title: Back-ends en back-end-pools in Azure-Service voordeur | Microsoft Docs
+title: Backends and backend pools in Azure Front Door Service | Microsoft Docs
-description: Dit artikel wordt beschreven welke back-ends en back-end-pools zijn voor de deur van configuratie.
+description: This article describes what backends and backend pools are in Front Door configuration.
 services: front-door
 documentationcenter: ''
 author: sharad4u